awsdocs/amazon-athena-user-guide/doc_source/alter-table-set-tblproperties.md

 # ALTER TABLE SET TBLPROPERTIES<a name="alter-table-set-tblproperties"></a>

-Adds custom metadata properties to a table sets their assigned values\.
+Adds custom metadata properties to a table and sets their assigned values\.

-[Managed tables](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL#LanguageManualDDL-ManagedandExternalTables) are not supported, so setting 'EXTERNAL'='FALSE' has no effect\.
+[Managed tables](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL#LanguageManualDDL-ManagedandExternalTables) are not supported, so setting `'EXTERNAL'='FALSE'` has no effect\.

 ## Synopsis<a name="synopsis"></a>